dabasank/Empirix_Test/README.md

 Alternatively, if the project involves Maven, following will be some of the changes in the above steps.

 1. Job created will be a Maven Job (ensure that Maven Plugin is installed in the Jenkins)

+(Steps 2-4 will be same, as mentioned above)

 5. In the configuration part of the job, following modifications will be needed.